devesh-2002/student-management-system/README.md

 # Student Management System
-## This is a Node.js based Student Management System.
+This is a Student Management System made using Node.js, MongoDB, Typescript.

 ## Run the Project
 1. Clone and Fork the Repo.